 TACKLIFE Sliding Miter Saw – Best for Building Garden Benches

 If you want to create a garden bench or your own giant jenga game, Tacklife’s best miter saw can help.
-There is a double bevel design that allows you to make 45-degree cuts to the left and 45-degree cuts to the right.
-It can easily meet any bevel cutting needs you have when you compare it to a single bevel miter saw.
+There is a double bevel compound miter saw design that allows you to make 45-degree cuts to the left and 45-degree cuts to the right.
+It can easily meet any bevel cutting needs you have when you compare it to a single bevel compound miter saw.
 There is a powerful 15-amp motor with 1,700-watts with a 3,800 RPM motor.
 It gives you smooth cutting capability that slices through several different materials like metal plates, aluminum alloy, plastics, and wood without slipping or stalling out.

 There is a chop saw that has a very high-grade 40 tooth tungsten carbide-tipped blade, and this gives you more possibilities when it comes to cutting different materials.
 It lets you smoothly trench and groove, and you get a D-handle design that creates a more comfortable user experience while making it easier to use.
 The double linear sliding rail design gives you precise, steady, and smooth working power.
 The laser marker gives you a high degree of accuracy, and there is an extension table with a vice clamp to provide better balance and support to prevent warp.

 - 3,800 RPM motor